iLusion3431/codename-website/src/pages/wiki/faq.md

 Here are some of the best reasons you should use Codename Engine:
 - **Softcoding:** this makes development of mods extremely fast and alot less annoying as there is no time inbetween trying revisions of code.
 - **Editors:** powerful editors that make creating charts and characters easier, controls and keybindings are intuitive and allow you to undo your mistakes!
-- **Modern:** get all the latest features and capabilites like multiple strumlines, multiple vocals, ndlls, and a extremely capable scripting language.
+- **Modern:** get all the latest features and capabilities like multiple strumlines, multiple vocals, ndlls, and a extremely capable scripting language.
 - **Fast:** this engine is very optimized and is takes very little ram compared to other engines, higher fps!!!

 ## <h2 id="this-vs-psych" sidebar="Should i use Psych Engine">I'm unsure whether to use this engine or Psych Engine</h2>